meineerde/holgerjust.de/source/articles/2016/detecting-default-arguments-in-ruby.html.md

 end
 ```

-Now when calling this method, when actually passing a value to the `optional` parameter, it will be set normally.
-The default part, i.e. the `omitted = true` will not be executed here.
-Instead, omitted will be initialized with `nil`.
+Now when calling this method and actually passing a value to the `optional` parameter, it will be set normally.
+The default part, i.e. `omitted = true` will not be executed here.
+Instead, the `omitted` paremeter will be initialized with `nil`.

 On the other hand, when omitting the argument and calling the method as `with_flag('value')`, the default part will be executed and `omitted` as well as `optional` will be set to `true`.
 This allows to determine whether an argument was passed by checking the `omitted` flag.
 If it is `nil`, an argument was passed.
 If it is the final default value (`true` in our example) it was however omitted: